MiniZinc/libminizinc/en/spec.rst

 Note that constraint items can *only* be annotated with string literals.

-*Rationale: Allowing arbitrary annotations on constraint items makes the grammar ambiguous, and seems unneccessary since we can just as well annotate the constraint expression.*
+*Rationale: Allowing arbitrary annotations on constraint items makes the grammar ambiguous, and seems unnecessary since we can just as well annotate the constraint expression.*

 .. _spec-partiality: